-The fellow will work with the Director of the NOI+F on the planning, recruitment and community engagement over a 13-month period to advance their careers as orchestral musicians and provide a creative platform for shaping the orchestra of the future.
+The fellow will work with the Director of the NOI+F on the planning, recruitment and execution of the festival over a 13-month period to advance their careers as orchestral musicians and provide a creative platform for shaping the orchestra of the future.
 The fellow is accepted by application and chosen jointly by NOI+F, National Philharmonic, and The Sphinx Organization.

 The fellow will work remotely with general responsibilities ranging from 10-12 hours per month, excluding participation in the festival and the two retreats.
 The fellowship provides a monthly stipend of $300, tuition remission from NOI+F, domestic travel and housing during the festival and retreats.

-Arts Administration • The fellow will receive real-world arts administration experience as they work with the NOI+F and Clarice staff to plan and execute their artistic project centered on community engagement.
+- Arts Administration: The fellow will receive real-world arts administration experience as they work with the NOI+F and Clarice staff to provide creative input on shaping future seasons of the festival.
 Each fellow will be mentored by The Clarice’s management team to gain additional perspectives in the field of arts administration, including the areas of development, marketing, finance, community engagement, production and entrepreneurship.

-Community Engagement • The fellows will work directly with The Clarice's Assistant Director for Campus and Community Engagement to create meaningful interactions between NOI+F and the local community.
-Each fellow will design and implement one concert in The Clarice’s surrounding community.
+- Community Engagement: The fellows will work directly with The Clarice's Assistant Director for Campus and Community Engagement to create meaningful interactions between NOI+F and the local community.
+Each fellow will design and implement a community engagement focused project in The Clarice’s surrounding community.

 Year 2 (Orchestral Futurist in Residence):

-Following the conclusion of their first year with NOI+F, the fellow will be offered a professional residency with the National Philharmonic where they will be an important member of the NatPhil administrative team, supporting the team’s work in creating a more inclusive and equitable future in arts and culture.
+Following the conclusion of their first year with NOI+F, the fellow will be offered a professional residency with the National Philharmonic where they will be an important member of the NatPhil team.
+During the residency, the OFIR will have the opportunity to grow their focused project in the communities the National Philharmonic supports.